bobbyjim/x16-8sh/README.md

 * a scripting language, for example to allow conditional command execution and state checking.

 # Architecture
-The Commander X16 has a set of 8K "high RAM" banks for data storage.
+The Commander X16 has two RAM areas: a main program area nearly 40K in size, and a set of 8K "high RAM" banks for data storage.
 I plan to make full use of them for storing everything I can there.
 For now, I am using two banks: one for the script source (for now, that is the repl input line), and one to hold token metadata.

 I think it might be cool to load several scripts at once.
 Assuming a limit of 8K per script, I could use bank N to store scripts, bank N+2 for its tokens, and bank N+3 for output.
 Maybe.